jcont12/ProgrammingNotes/Langs & Frameworks/Java/best_practices.md

 # BEST PRACTICES

 ### Avoid modifying parameters
-Avoid creating a method to change/modify a parameterand and return the same object with a changed parameter (confusing).
+Avoid creating a method to change/modify a parameter and return the same object with a changed parameter (confusing).

 ### Abstract classes apply to similar objects
 If you are writing an abstract class make sure that the classes that are using the methods defined in the abstract class are similar (and their common denominator is the java's Object class for example).